Two-Class Averaged Perceptron component

 This classification algorithm is a supervised learning method, and requires a tagged dataset, which includes a label column.
-You can train the model by providing the model and the tagged dataset as an input to Train Model or Tune Model Hyperparameters.
+You can train the model by providing the model and the tagged dataset as an input to Train Model.
 The trained model can then be used to predict values for the new input examples.

 The simpler perceptron models are suited to learning linearly separable patterns, whereas neural networks (especially deep neural networks) can model more complex class boundaries.
 However, perceptrons are faster, and because they process cases serially, perceptrons can be used with continuous training.